rjsears/n8n_nginx/README.md

 ╚═══════════════════════════════════════════════════════════════════════════╝

-  This script will guide you through setting up a production-ready n8n instance with HTTPS, PostgreSQL, and automatic SSL renewal.
+  This script will guide you through setting up a production-ready n8n instance with HTTPS, PostgreSQL, and optional automatic SSL configuration and renewal.

   Features:
     - Automated SSL certificates via Let's Encrypt